Hawke's Bay contractor Joseph Matamata jailed for slavery, people trafficking

 "There is no place for exploitative practices in New Zealand," he said.
 "Migrant workers have the same employment rights as all other workers."

-Devoy said some victims have been under Matamata's "control" for some years and added: It was a "a new low for New Zealand" and was about the practices of a "labour contractor."
+Devoy said some victims have been under Matamata's "control" for some years and added: It was "a new low for New Zealand" and was about the practices of a "labour contractor".

 People running the orchards probably didn't know about the alleged offending, he said.